mdj2/project_template/README.md

 ## Installation

-Make a virtual environment and install the required packages
+Make a virtual environment

     virtualenv --no-site-packages .env
     source .env/bin/activate

+Start a new Django project using this template

+    django-admin.py startproject --template=https://github.com/kfarr2/project_template.git YOUR_PROJECT_NAME

+Install the required packages

     pip install -r requirements.txt

 Edit the local settings file to work with your DB.
 Get the secret key from the repo manager